-Sketchnotes are so fantastic that I decided to sketchnote my way to understanding the pile of images I have accumulated over 20 years of photographing:
+Sketchnotes are so fantastic that I decided to sketchnote my way to understand the pile of images I have accumulated over 20 years of photographing:

 My photos, and perhaps yours too, live in 3 distinct eras and frameworks: